Colonial Parkway: Construction

-The land for 10 mi of the route between Yorktown and Williamsburg was given to the NPS free of charge, and construction began on first on this portion.
+The land for 10 mi of the route between Yorktown and Williamsburg was given to the NPS free of charge, and construction began first on this portion.
 By 1937, the road was completed to just outside Williamsburg.
 There was some debate over the routing in the Williamsburg area, and eventually a tunnel was selected.
 The tunnel under the historic district of Colonial Williamsburg was completed by 1942, but opening was delayed by World War II and some structural and flooding problems.
 It finally opened for traffic in 1949, leaving only the Williamsburg-to-Jamestown section to be built.

 The parkway was closed through Navy lands near Yorktown during World War II.
 New utility lines and access roads were built across the parkway to serve defense needs and the road was used for convoy training.
 In 1945, the U.S. Navy agreed to halt all transports on the parkway and help in the restoration of the landscape destroyed during three years of wartime use.

 During the early 1950s in anticipation of the 1957 350th anniversary of Jamestown's founding, the park finalized plans to complete the parkway, still following the same design standards.
 Several long fills were required near the James River and workers rebuilt the isthmus to Jamestown Island which had been severed by weather since the colonial days when Jamestown was actually a peninsula.
 Other major improvements at the southern terminus included development of Jamestown Island as part of the Colonial National Historical Park and the adjacent Jamestown Festival Park, which was largely state-funded by Virginia.
 On April 27, 1957, the Colonial Parkway was opened for traffic along the entire route between Yorktown and Jamestown.